liru0126/SDP-GAN/README.md

 ## Data Preparation

-Due to the copyright, we do not provide the links of out dataset.
+Considering the copyright, we do not provide the links of out dataset.
 The following describes the composition of our dataset.

 ### Source dataset